Andersoy/munchies/README.md

 The design specifies SF Pro, and includes a download link.
 This is an Apple-font and is not readily available for use on Windows or Linux without a license.
 However, I have used it for this project and downloaded the available fonts from GitHub, but not all versions were available.
-Specifically the Expanded Bold so I used the closest alternative I could find from the SF Pro fonts.
+Specifically the Expanded Bold so I used the closest alternative I could find from the SF Pro fonts I had available.

 ### Responsive design

 The design did not include information for the screen sizes between mobile and desktop, so I made a few choices to keep the design responsive along the way.

-## Improvements
-When no restaurants match the filters show a message.